justinwaltrip/rms-ui/e2e/home/home.md

 - The folder of the collection is opened in the file explorer

-## As a user, I want to rename a collection.
+## As a desktop user, I want to rename a collection.

 **Steps:**